12 Best Microsoft Access Alternatives: Tested & Reviewed

 The 12 best Microsoft Access alternatives: TL;DR

-No time for a breakdown?
-Here’s the shortlist of the best alternatives to Microsoft Access:
+Here’s the shortlist of the best alternatives to Microsoft Access you should consider:

-1. Superblocks: Best for rapidly building and managing a library of internal tools
+1. Superblocks: Best for building governed production-ready internal tools on private data

 2. Google Sheets: Best for simple data management and basic analysis